Melthen-bor/GoldScript/CONTRIBUTING.md

 Contribute in branch{development} but beware the contribution might be undone before release due to bugs or unexpected side effects.
-If you contribute to this project all of your rights to your contributions will be waivered to the Gold Development Team and licensed under the GLL(Gold Language License)
+All contributions made to any file licensed under Gold Language license are licensed under the license